core-wg/resource-directory/draft-ietf-core-resource-directory.md

     mandatory when the directory is filled by a third party such as an commissioning tool.

-    If the endpoint uses an ephemeral port to register with, it MUST include the con parameter in the registration to provide a valid network path.
+    If the endpoint uses an ephemeral port to register with, it MUST include the base parameter in the registration to provide a valid network path.

     If the endpoint which is located behind a NAT gateway is registering with a Resource